Andy Bell (Welsh musician): Ride

-Hurricane No. 1
+Hurricane #1

 Bell returned in 1997 with Hurricane #1, another Creation signing.
 Inspired by Oasis, Bell had drafted in a more gutsy singer, Alex Lowe, who would sing the songs Bell wrote for him.
-The same year, they released their first album, also called 'Hurricane #1'.
+The same year, they released their first album, also called Hurricane #1.
 Their first single, "Step into My World", reached number 29 in the UK charts (a re-mix reached number 19 that year), and other less successful singles "Just Another Illusion" and "Chain Reaction".
 Their second album, Only the Strongest Will Survive, was released in 1998 and the title track was released as a single reaching number 19.
 Notably, this album contains the only Hurricane #1 song not written by Bell, "What Do I Know?", which was written by Alex Lowe.

-Hurricane No. 1 drew attention for their similarity to Oasis.
+Hurricane #1 drew attention for their similarity to Oasis.
 Bell himself said "Hurricane No. 1 is not so much influenced by Oasis, it's inspired by Oasis".
 Their albums did not sell well in comparison to Ride.
-In 1999, it was reported in the music press that Bell would be touring as guitarist with the band Gay Dad.
+In 1999, it was falsely reported in the music press that Bell would be touring as guitarist with the band Gay Dad.
 But this never happened because Bell had by that time been asked to join Oasis.

 Oasis

 During 1999 with Hurricane #1 on hiatus, Bell moved from Oxford to live with his wife and daughter in Sweden.
-Bell was invited to join Oasis because they were looking for replacements for founding members Bonehead and Guigsy.
-At the last minute Bell had to learn to play bass as well as the entire Oasis catalogue before his first Oasis gig.
+Bell was invited to join Oasis because they were looking for replacements for founding members Paul Arthurs and Paul McGuigan.
+At the last minute Bell had to learn to play bass as well as the entire Oasis catalogue before his first gig.

 While with Oasis, Bell regularly made songwriting contributions to the band.
 On Heathen Chemistry, Bell wrote the song "A Quick Peep".
 His song "Thank You For the Good Times" was featured as the B-side of "Stop Crying Your Heart Out" from the same album.
-On Don't Believe The Truth, he wrote "Turn Up the Sun" (which also opened every live show on that Oasis tour) and "Keep the Dream Alive".
+On Don't Believe The Truth, he wrote "Turn Up the Sun" (which also opened every live show on the Don't Believe the Truth Tour) and "Keep the Dream Alive".
 On Dig Out Your Soul, he wrote "The Nature of Reality".
+Bell reunited with the band for the Oasis Live '25 Tour.